Pesto Pasta with Tomatoes

 - 8 oz mozzarella pearls

-- 1 cup grape tomatoes, or cherry tomatoes, cut in half
+- 1 cup grape tomatoes - fresh or roasted! (see notes), cut in half.

-Boil water in a medium saucepan.
+- Boil water in a medium saucepan.
 Add pasta.
 Cook according to package directions or until al dente.
 Drain the water and add the pasta to a large serving bowl.

-Add the sour cream, pesto, mozzarella pearls, and grape tomatoes to the noodles.
+- To the pasta add the basil pesto, sour cream, mozzarella pearls, and grape tomatoes.
 Stir to combine.
 Season with salt and pepper to taste.
-Garnish with fresh basil.
+Garnish with fresh basil and eat immediatly.